Hesperian Health Guides

 three

 If there is pain or tenderness, the person needs x-rays to see if there are smaller breaks in the bones.
-He will need to rest in one position, being turned every few hours but keeping the neck and back still, until pain subsides in a week or so.
+They will need to rest in one position, being turned every few hours but keeping the neck and back still, until pain subsides in a week or so.

 NWTND fa Page 22-3.png